makuachteny/Higher_level_programming/python-if_else_loops_functions/README.md

-File 100-print_tebahpla.py write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line
+File 101-remove_char_at.py write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”)